Can iPads get viruses?

 7. Use strong passwords

-Using a strong password is one of the best ways to secure your iPad.
+Using strong passwords is one of the best ways to secure your online accounts, and it can help keep your account-specific data or personal information safe, even if your iPad is infected.
 Here’s how to create a strong password:

 8. Regularly back up your device